For a better future, study the past.

 11701 International Drive Orlando, FL 32821

 Who doesn’t love good chocolate?
 I am not talking about the kind you get at the local convenience store but rather hand crafted pieces made from the highest quality beans.
-OK, I know there are a few of you out there but for the rest of us, the Chocolate Museum and Café can be a heavenly experience.
+If you enjoy gourmet chocolates, the Orlando Chocolate Museum and Café can be a heavenly experience.
 Expensive, but heavenly.

 When you walk in you are greeted with display cases of beautifully molded chocolates and sweets.
 If you have not pre-bought your tour ticket, you pay here.
 The tour is not cheap at $17 for adults.
 I highly recommend watching Groupon for discounted tickets.
 That is where we got ours.
 With that and the sales offers Groupon regularly displays I believe our tickets were below $10 apiece.
 Much more reasonable and really, much more in line with what I might expect to pay for a tour that lasts around 45 minutes.